criticalml-uw/DeepMASH/README.md

 The model has been implemented in a web app for direct use from browsers.
 The Streamlit web app include functions such as downloading the data template for reference, uploading patient data as *.csv* files, and downloading the visualization and forecasted risk trajectories plots predicted with DeepNASH.

 ### Option 2: Use trained model from scripts
-The [trained DeepNASH model](https://github.com/criticalml-uw/DeepNASH/tree/main/model/model) is availble for use.
+The [trained DeepHit model](https://github.com/criticalml-uw/DeepNASH/tree/main/model/model) is availble for use.
 If you need help with importing the model files in tensorflow, check our code in [DeepHit_Prediction.py](https://github.com/criticalml-uw/DeepNASH/blob/main/DeepHit_Prediction.py) for reference.

 ### Option 3: For developers
 To run the web app on your own server, first install the packages with the command